jeremyjevon/ICT2X01-Team-Project-P3-6/README.md

 ## Whitebox Testing
 ### Selected Class
-Simple yet extremely important puzzle of our project is the```chekmsg()``` function.
+A simple yet extremely important puzzle piece of our project is the```chekmsg()``` function.
 It is responsible for validating and communication of data between the robotic car and our website.
 The team developed a mockServer that uses sockets to simulate a connection with the robotic car.
-With the mockServer, we can simulate sending of commands between our website and the robotic car without the use of the robotic car.
-We can also ensure that the data is transmitted and read on the socket that the robotic car is connected to.
-This eliminates the most of the possiblity of a connection issue between the robotic car and website.
+With the mockServer, we can simulate sending of commands between our website and the robotic car without the use of the actual robotic car.
+We can also ensure that the data is transmitted and read on the socket that the robotic car is connected to correctly.
+This eliminates the possiblity of a connection issue between the robotic car and website.

 <img width="400" alt="Selectedclass" src="https://user-images.githubusercontent.com/26267783/144914070-2d6f0957-a378-46aa-b9f7-f50a5be80ce7.png">